 2) Uninstall and reinstall the network adapter (driver) from device manager.
 This will fix IP stack (IPv4) issues on the computer.
 Also, you can try updating the driver of network adapters, Windows OS update and even update the Google Chrome browser.

-3) If internet is working fine on same computer with other web browsers but not with Google chrome, you can consider resetting the chrome browser to defaults.
+3) If the internet is working fine on the same computer with other web browsers but not with Google Chrome, you can consider resetting the chrome browser to defaults.

 I hope guide would be useful to fix this error.
 Let me know how it works for you.